mmbman/Katagiri/index.md

 These transcripts are compiled from talks in [The Dainin Katagiri Audio Archive](http://www.mnzencenter.org/katagiri_talks.php).
 It's best to read these transcripts while listening to the audio recordings, which are referenced in each talk.
 For more information about Katagiri Roshi, visit [The Katagiri Project Home Page](http://www.mnzencenter.org/katagiri/).

-**Latest Transcript:** [Diamond Sutra: Giving and Non-Covetousness](1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness) - Posted October 1, 2020
+**Latest Transcript:** [Diamond Sutra: Dharma / Not Dharma / Dharma](1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma) - Posted October 9, 2020

 ## Transcripts in Chronological Order